 Be sure to choose your data destruction vendor carefully, as no entity exists as a certifying authority when it comes to data destruction.
 That means the legitimacy of the certificate comes down to the provider's reputation.
 You may need to present the certificate if your business is investigated for a cybersecurity breach.
 The certificate alone does not provide absolute proof of data destruction, as you further need backup verification from the firm destroying the data.
 It's best to use a comprehensive data destruction checklist when deciding on a partner or vendor to destroy your data.

-Disposal of a hard drive must be done according to regulations, as there are certain actions to avoid.
+Disposal of a hard drive must be done according to regulations, as there are specific actions to avoid.
 You should not, for example, try to burn the device in a fire, which can unleash dangerous chemicals into the air.
 Nor should you try to destroy the item by putting it in a microwave oven, which could itself be destroyed in the process.
 Drilling holes in the drive will not remove all the data.
 Learn about secure hard drive disposal before attempting any destruction methods on your own.

 Another key to permanently blocking access to the data is to ensure the hard drive platters are no longer capable of spinning.
 Achieving this state will require carefully taking the platters apart then degauss (demagnetize) them.
 Applying sandpaper to the platter can help destroy the remaining data, then the item should be given to a recycler.
 You can learn more about best industry practices for data destruction from the Institute of Scrap Recycling Industries, Inc. (ISRI) and the Recycling Industry Operating Standard (RIOS).

 Obtaining a certificate of data destruction helps your company resolve multiple problems surrounding e-waste.
-At some point, sensitive data must be destroyed and old equipment must be given to an experienced recycler.
+At some point, sensitive data must be destroyed, and old equipment must be given to an experienced recycler.
 Contact us at West Coast Computer Recycler to learn more about how you can clear out old technology and contribute to a cleaner environment.